rdiez/Tools/OpenVPN/README.txt

       sudo systemctl edit openvpn-server@my-server-instance.service

-      That creates the following file:
+    Then copy and paste the contents of the example override.conf into that file.

+    After you are done, "systemctl edit" should have created the following file with those contents:
       /etc/systemd/system/openvpn-server@my-server-instance.service.d/override.conf

-      Then place the contents of the example override.conf in that file.

-      Place the OpenVPN server configuration file here:
+    Copy the example my-server-instance.conf to this location:
       /etc/openvpn/server/my-server-instance.conf

     You will need to edit my-server-instance.conf and adjust the port number, IP addresses and so on for your network.

+    For Ubuntu 20.04 / easy-rsa version 3, change the 'dh' setting from dh2048.pem to dh.pem, because the filename is different.
+    The configuration line should then look like this: dh   my-server-instance/dh.pem

-      Create this directory and place the following files there:
+    Create this directory:

       /etc/openvpn/server/my-server-instance

-        Script tap-start-stop.sh  (needs to be executable)
+    Tighten access permissions to it with:

+      sudo chmod go=-rwx /etc/openvpn/server/my-server-instance

+    Copy certificate files server.crt etc. to that directory.
-        The certificate files like server.crt (see the section about the certificates)
+    The section about creating the certificates lists which files to copy.

+    Copy script tap-start-stop.sh to that directory.
+        The script needs to be executable:
+        chmod u+x tap-start-stop.sh

+        Edit the script and amend variables BRIDGE and ETH_INTERFACE.
+        If you used the example 99-OurNetplanConfig.yaml to create the network bridge, you will find the names there.

+        You can test the script like this: brctl show  # Show display no OpenVpnSrvTap. sudo ./tap-start-stop.sh start
+          brctl show  # The OpenVpnSrvTap should be associated to the network bridge. sudo ./tap-start-stop.sh stop
+          brctl show  # Show display no OpenVpnSrvTap.

+    Tighten permissions on all files inside the directory like this: sudo chmod go=-rwx /etc/openvpn/server/my-server-instance/*

-  - The OpenVPN server service is managed like any other systemd instantiated service: sudo systemctl enable openvpn-server@my-server-instance.service sudo systemctl start openvpn-server@my-server-instance.service systemctl status openvpn-server@my-server-instance.service
+  - The OpenVPN server service is managed like any other systemd instantiated service:

+    sudo systemctl enable openvpn-server@my-server-instance.service

+    # Follow its log output with:
+    sudo journalctl --unit=openvpn-server@my-server-instance.service  --follow

+    sudo systemctl start openvpn-server@my-server-instance.service

+    # At this point, you should inspect the service's log for any indication of trouble.

+    systemctl status openvpn-server@my-server-instance.service

   - You should rotate the shared secret key every few years, but that is probably a big pain.